MariskaZeta/employee-tracker-pro/README.md

 ## Installation
 The user should git clone the repository from GitHub.
 This application requires Node.js, Inquirer, console.table, and mysql2.
-To begin the application run node index.js.
-To view the database from MYSQL  mysql -u root -p.
+To begin the application run `node index.js`.
+To view the database from MySQL run `mysql -u root -p`.

 ## Usage
 This application allows users to view, add, and edit employees, roles, departments, and managers.